podia/stimulus_reflex_testing/README.md

       subject
     end

-    it 'should find the post' do
+    it 'finds the post' do
       expect(reflex.get(:post)).to eq(post)
     end

-    it 'should validate the post' do
+    it 'validates the post' do
       expect(reflex.get(:post).errors).to be_present
     end
   end